oskarkook/proxy-form/README.md

 - `<FormProvider/>` component, which stores the form state and exposes it as a React context
 - `useForm()` hook, which provides helpers to access the form state
 - `<UseForm/>` component, which is a wrapper around the `useForm()` hook.
-[This component is mainly used to encapsulate rendered fields to avoid re-rendering large React components](#controlled-fields)
+[This component is mainly used to encapsulate rendered fields to avoid re-rendering large React components](#performance-tips)
 - `useFormContext()` hook, which provides raw access to the form context.
 This can be useful in some edge cases

 ### Example use